 I admit I struggle with the guilt of not being able to raise my boys in a home with their father and I subconsciously carry the burden of wishing we could caravan from here to there, mom, dad, and kids in tow.

-So what keeps me grounded?
+With this swirling eddy of thoughts and emotions, you know what keeps me grounded?
 Simply remembering how blessed I am to be raising two healthy boys who know they are loved and that we are blessed to be able to experience our many adventures together.
-Now, I’ve finally accepted the fact that we have Family vacations.
+This is why I’ve decided to gratefully accept the fact that we have Family vacations.

 Society’s stigma would say my boys come from a broken home.
 I say we are a family – a family of love.

 Now, we have a new edition who just turned one and had his first vacation!
-While Imri has his own little disposition and rarely shows gleeful emotions in public, he is a ball of joy at home…and if he’s warmed up enough to let his hair down when we’re out and about you just may be surprised at what you see and hear.
+I so wanted him to look like he was having the time of his life in every photo!
+Lol!
+But, Imri is Imri and has his own little disposition.
+He rarely shows gleeful emotions in public but believe it or not, he is a ball of joy at home.
+If you’re lucky enough to catch him with his hair down when we’re out and about you just may be surprised at what you see and hear.
 You know the saying a picture says a thousand words?
-Well, don’t let Imri’s pictures convince you of a thousand negative words.
-He truly is a happy baby, lol.
-What you see is Imri being Imri 🤷🏾♀️
+Well, don’t take Imri’s pictures at face value 🤷🏾♀️

 I digress.
 I’m so grateful for my road dog, my ace, my ride-or-die.
 She completes our vacays and we can depend on her to always be right there with us, standing in the gap for all of us.